 Offering your visitors a solid user experience should be at the top of your list.
 If your website is confusing and hard to use you’re not only going to be annoying your visitors, but it’s going to cost your business money.

 This is doubly true if you’re directly selling anything through your website.
 The act of finding a product, adding it to the cart, and completing the purchase should be entirely seamless.

-In the past it seemed like web design trends and most websites would neglect the journey of the user and instead placed a focus on having a trendy design.
+In the past, some websites neglected the journey of the user and instead placed a focus on having a trendy design.
 No matter how “cool” your website looks, there’s really no point unless it’s converting your visitors and they’re actually enjoying their experience.

-As competition online continues to grow more fierce, expect those websites that place a focus on user experience first to have long and successful futures.
+As competition online continues to grow more fierce, expect websites that place a focus on user experience to see more success.

 Having plenty of whitespace has been an important web design trend for years.
 However, recently it’s grown in its importance and application.